PLAY

 Reverse, T3

-T3, or triiodothyronine, is a hormone that affects many organs and tissues throughout the body, playing a key role in metabolism and protein synthesis.
-Reverse T3, a metabolically inactive form of the hormone, is the end product of T4 breakdown.
-Reverse T3 levels are an indication of both tissue supply and metabolism of T4. (source, source)
+T3 (triiodothyronine) is the most metabolically active thyroid hormone, but the body also produces reverse T3 (rT3), a metabolically inactive form that is the end product of T4 breakdown.
+Reverse T3 levels indicate both tissue supply and metabolism of T4. (source, source)

 Optimization